silverhold/gutter/README.md

 ```

 #### `$gutter-helper--breakpoints`
 A scss list that will regroup all the breakpoint and the value of the media queries for the responsive classes generated.
-The key is a string used into the class name as breakpoint name, the value a media querie value for `@media (min-width: {your value})` statement (mobile first philosophy)
+The key is a string used into the class name as breakpoint name, the value a media querie value for `@media (min-width: {your value})` statement (mobile first philosophy).
+If you do not want any responsive class to be generated, just set `$gutter-helper--breakpoints` to `false`.
 ##### Default
 ```
 $gutter-helper--breakpoints: ('xs': 0, 'sm': 768px, 'md': 992px, 'lg': 1200px) !default;